--Has an A or A- average for the semester in the class. -Has had five or fewer absences in the class

-(excluding up to two college visits).

--Has had three or fewer tardies in a class.

--Has not taken more than one regular test later than the rest of the class, or has not missed the day of a group or individual project or presentation.

--Has not dropped a year-long class.

--Has had no unexcused absences in the class.

--Has not been truant for any part of a day.

--Has no more than two dress code violations for the semester.

--Has served all her detention.
+- Has an A or A- average for the semester in the class. - Has had five or fewer absences in the class (excluding up to two college visits). - Has had three or fewer tardies in a class. - Has not taken more than one regular test later than the rest of the class, or has not missed the day of a group or individual project or presentation. - Has not dropped a year-long class. - Has had no unexcused absences in the class. - Has not been truant for any part of a day. - Has no more than two dress code violations for the semester. - Has no more than one cell phone usage violation for the semester. - Has served all detention.

 Cheating and/or plagiarism in any class will result in all exams being taken.
 Exceptions must be cleared in advance with the Dean of Students.
 If a teacher decides the subject matter of a class necessitates all students taking the final exam, the teacher is not required to exempt a student from the exam.

-The teacher of an Advanced Placement class will decide whether students in the class will take a final as well as the AP [®] exam.
+The teacher of an Advanced Placement class will

+decide whether students in the class will take a final as well as the AP ® exam.
 However, a culminating academic activity will be given on the scheduled exam date in all classes.